RIQIZHAO/Msc_project/README.txt

-To run the demo, you can open the file demo.html from the browser "File/Open..." menu.
+To run the python koans, you can open the file index.html.

 Another option is to start the built-in Python HTTP server by